guilhermesimoes/guilhermesimoes.github.io/_posts/2024-10-16-classes-considered-harmful.md

 ### 2. Class properties and methods are not minifiable

 For the same reasons that bundlers cannot remove properties or methods, they also cannot rename them.
 Our code could be calling `Object.keys(classInstance)` to get the names of its properties.
 Or our code could be using `classInstance.hasOwnProperty(prop)` to check if a class instance has a certain property.
-So bundlers can't rename these properties and methods willy-nilly.
+So bundlers simply can't rename these properties and methods as they wish.

 The same is true even for _private_ properties and methods.
 [And while there are ways to minify those], a lot can definitely go wrong.